Digital Twin Training: BEUMER Group develops high-end Training System

 By using the Digital Twin as a platform for training, the end-user can increase the operators’ understanding of the baggage handling system.

-“Experior is an ideal tool for training as you have a much better overview of the whole system and the opportunity to speed up time,” says Ivan Søndergaard Jensen, Xcelgo’s project manager on the development of the training system.
+“Experior is an ideal tool for training as you have a much better overview of the whole system and the opportunity to speed up time,” Lars Guldager says.

 An airport can also use a Digital Twin as a test setup to test different baggage flows and evaluate possible upgrades to the system – for instance when predicting an increase of baggage over time.

-“The opportunity to color bags differently depending on their destination gives a sublime visual representation of the flow in the system”, Ivan Søndergaard Jensen says when asked about the test setup.
+“The opportunity to color bags differently depending on their destination gives a sublime visual representation of the flow in the system,” says Ivan Søndergaard Jensen, Xcelgo’s project manager on the development of the training system.

 Acquiring a Digital Twin for training of new operators and testing of future flows and upgrades can thus provide end-users with more fact-based information to better plan for the future.